ursmaheshj/Student_Management/README.md

 ## 🛠️ Installation Steps

- > How to install and download :
+ > How to download and install :
+- To start you should atleast have python and django installed.
+- clone this repo using : git clone https://github.com/ursmaheshj/Student_Management.git
+- change database settings to establish connection to default django sqlite.
+- run django app with : python manage.py runserver
+- now login using following credentials
+-- .

 ## 🧐 Features
 - Userfriendly design